Spin-charge separation in a 1D Fermi gas with tunable interactions: Supplementary Text

 the imaginary part of which leads to the spin DSF.

-By comparing our calculations to our measured data, we determine that including the back-scattering term is necessary to model the spin Bragg spectra, particularly for large interactions (see Fig. S4).
+By comparing the calculations to our measured data, we determine that including the back-scattering term is necessary to model the spin Bragg spectra, particularly for large interactions (see Fig. S8).
 The linear TLL model fails to reproduce the observed high-frequency tails of the spin-mode Bragg spectra.
+Further deviations from theory at high frequency may be due to unaccounted-for corrections of order $q^3$.